gorkhadev/gorkha.dev/syllabus/ruby/section-three/file-handling.md

 ### Read line by line using IO#foreach

-We can read the file content line by line through `IO#foreach` method too.
+We can read the file content line by line through `IO#foreach` method, too.
 The difference between the method `foreach` and the method `readlines` is that the method `foreach` is associated with a `block`.

 ```ruby
 IO.foreach('foo.txt') do |line|